vikramkrishna09/Instagram-clone/README.md

-This is based off https://pusher.com/tutorials/instagram-clone-part-1 guide by Christian Nwamba however i made several improvements to his progrma, follow his instructions in order to be able to run the code
+This is based off https://pusher.com/tutorials/instagram-clone-part-1 guide by Christian Nwamba however i made several improvements to his program, follow his instructions in order to be able to run the code